microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/resourcespecificpermission.md

 ---
 title: "resourceSpecificPermission resource type"
-description: "Resource-specific permissions can be used to access specific instances of a resource."
+description: "Represents permissions used to authorize an appliation for direct access to data for a specific instance of resource"
 author: "psignoret"
 ms.localizationpriority: medium
 ms.prod: "applications"